liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/09-managing-site-members/02-adding-members-to-sites.markdown

 ### Assigning Site Roles

-Roles grant permissions in @product@.
+Roles grant permissions in @sharepoint@.
 Roles can be assigned for the entire instance or just for one specific Site or Organization.
 Site Roles assign permissions for a specific Site.